johnlindquist/midjourney/ranked.md

 a man sat in an armchair watching an old televsion in a field.
-Bleak endless liminal claymation spaces with abstract stained glass by matisse and Jules Lavirotte, with shadows, round rampant arches, high octane render geometrical calculus in the form of a female full figure study half way to eternity acrylic, neon vintage picture of a group of creepy faceless women sitting in a garden giant multi leveled cyberpunk city underground, surrounded by giant stone pillars crystal cave underwater glowing massive crustaceans cave moody cinematic concept art a monochrome scan texture photograph of a girl bitting a dangerous dog on a fight my eye is a forest glade harvesting a clove tree in a magical bottle, photo realistic, fantasy beautiful pancakes covered in thick golden syrup, close up, moist, steam, fresh, glaze, amazing big infinite book in the sky, realistic
+Bleak endless liminal claymation spaces with abstract stained glass by matisse and Jules Lavirotte, with shadows, round rampant arches, high octane render geometrical calculus in the form of a female full figure study vintage picture of a group of creepy faceless women sitting in a garden giant multi leveled cyberpunk city underground, surrounded by giant stone pillars crystal cave underwater glowing massive crustaceans cave moody cinematic concept art a monochrome scan texture photograph of a girl bitting a dangerous dog on a fight harvesting a clove tree in a magical bottle, photo realistic, fantasy beautiful pancakes covered in thick golden syrup, close up, moist, steam, fresh, glaze, amazing big infinite book in the sky, realistic